jtc1246/mySecrets/README.md

 When encrypting each time, we need to generate a different random number, we need to include it when calculating the hash.
 So the secret of each ciphertext is diffferent, there is no definite relationship between plaintext and ciphertext.

 ## 5. LICENSE

+    Source code part follows GPL v2.

+    The algorithm of hash, symmetrical encryption and jtc64 follows the following rule:
+        (The algorithm here means the pattern of encrypting and encoding, not the specific process of encrypting or encoding)

+        Any part of the algorithm cannot be modified.
+(Including but not limited to: basic way, the usage of characters, the information of digit operation and digit exchange, multiplier, the original string of hash, the location of each content, version information and checking method) That is, you must obey the following rules:
+            ① Calculating the hash of same str with your program and with my program, the result is same.
+            ② The data encrypted by your program, can be decrypted normally by my program and get the correct data.
+            ③ The data encrypted by my program, can be decrypted normally by your program and get the correct data.
+            ④ Encoding the same str of hex data to jtc64, with your program and with my program, the result is same.
+            ⑤ Decoding the same jtc64 data with your program and with my program, the result is same.
+            ⑥ If the input ciphertext or jtc64 data is invalid, your program must be able to report errors or not work normally.
+        (Note: about the random 32-digit hex number generated when encrypting, you can use different ways to generate it, but it must be in the same length and format and randomized enough)

+        If only using the algorithm, it can be casually used for commercial or sold, no attribution is required for any use.

     源代码部分使用 GPL v2 开源协议